Agnes Forbes Blackadder: Career

-After graduation, Blackadder moved to London, where she became a consultant in dermatology and electro-therapeutics as well as working in radiography.
+After graduation, Blackadder moved to London where she became a consultant in dermatology and electro-therapeutics as well as working in radiology.
 She became a member of the Royal College of Physicians of Ireland in 1904 and was appointed as a consultant for St. John's Hospital for Skin Diseases and the South London Hospital for Women and Children.

-In 1912, Blackadder was one of three doctors who studied the effects of force-feeding on suffragists who went on hunger strikes during their imprisonment, and published medical papers on the subject.
+In 1912, Blackadder was one of three doctors who studied the effects of force-feeding on suffragists who went on hunger strikes during their imprisonment and published medical papers on the subject.

-During World War I, Blackadder served as a radiographer at the Scottish Women's Hospital at Royaumont, France, returning to her position in London whenever there was a lull in the fighting.
-She used a state-of-the-art X-ray car which the hospital had been given, and used this to understand and alleviate the effects of gas gangrene through prompt diagnosis and treatment.
+During World War I, Blackadder served as a radiologist at the Scottish Women's Hospital at Royaumont, France, returning to her position in London whenever there was a lull in the fighting.
+She used a state-of-the-art X-ray car which had been given to the hospital, and used this to understand and alleviate the effects of gas gangrene through prompt diagnosis and treatment.

 While serving at Royaumont, Blackadder borrowed a pianola from Paris and installed it at the hospital.
 She noticed that both patients and staff benefited from playing it and listening to it and she later wrote a book about the importance of music to well-being.
 The book, Music, Health and Character, was published in 1923.
 It led to the establishment of the Council for Music in Hospitals.

 After the war, Blackadder returned to London and continued to practice medicine.
 She edited her husband's textbook, Savill's System of Clinical Medicine, which she completed in 1942.
 She also became interested in ancient history and in 1955, she published Alexander the Great and his Times.